-It may not seem by my descriptions that rationalism is directly related to naturalism / physicalism, but it so happens that rationalists tend to be naturalists / physicalists.
-As an over-simplistic, partial explanation of this relationship, consider that a rationalist would prefer an an overly simplified model of the world / cosmos because it’s convenient and because it gives the feeling of certainty regarding one’s overall understanding of the world / cosmos, that is, to think that everything that happens happens purely in accordance to known physical laws—not only because they’re known, but because physics is a straightforward and clear, being a hard science and being mostly based on math.
+Going back to my descriptions of rationalism above, they may not seem to imply that rationalism is directly related to naturalism / physicalism, but it so happens that rationalists tend to be naturalists / physicalists.
+As an over-simplistic, partial explanation of this relationship, consider that a rationalist would prefer an overly simplified model of the world / cosmos because it’s convenient and because it gives the feeling of certainty regarding one’s overall understanding of the world / cosmos, that is, to think that everything that happens happens purely in accordance to known physical laws—not only because they’re known, but because physics is a straightforward and clear, being a hard science and being mostly based on math.
 (I know many would immediately contest my notion that physics and math are straightforward and clear, but consider how straightforward and clear it is compared to, say, mysticism, magic, emotions or psychology.)

 It would also appeal to the rationalist to believe only in things that can be seen (loosely speaking—of course the rationalist also believes in things that can be deduced using reason like subatomic particles, and things that can be detected indirectly but irrefutably through scientific instruments).
 The irrefutability of such things also appeals to the rationalist’s desire for certainty, that is, in addition to the (related) desire for the illusion of fundamentally understanding the world.